|

 Bob was near a snow-covered field that contained Holstein cattle.
 The sniper was hidden among the cattle with a white sheet over his white uniform for camouflage.

 “I am sitting here looking at my two dead buddies.
 Hell, I say buddies.
 I did not even know their names.
 They were replacements, maybe 18 years old.
 Both were shot in the head.
 I think that I know where he is and that I am OK and BAM, I am hit in the head, too.
 I am hit in the lower jaw and it cuts that big vein in my neck.
 I fell face down and blood was everywhere.
 My buddy yells at me to, “crawl for the road.”
 I did, I crawled about half of a mile.
 I started getting sleepy, but knew that I could not go to sleep.
 I would never wake up.
 I get to this fence and I have to crawl under it and – damn – right into a ditch full of cold water.
 I get through the water and crawled up on the road and passed out as I hear a motor coming.
 I wake up on the hood of a jeep with these two guys tying me down.
-The took me back to the aide station and from there I went back to England to a real hospital.
+They took me back to the aide station and from there I went back to England to a real hospital.
 They had me in a room with some guys that were really bad off.
 Some guys outside are making noise and a nurse tells them to “quiet down, don’t you know there are men dying in there?”
 They then sent me back to the states for more surgery.
 They took some of my hip and replaced that missing bone.
 I got out of the army in 47.”

 Bob said that Troopers in his outfit were not bad with their language.
 “We said Hell and Damn, but that was about it.
 I guess all outfits were different.”
 He said he watched most of Band of Brothers, but was disappointed at the scene where Easy was relaxing on the top floor of a German house.
 “Gee, how stupid would that be?
 They weren't in the basement?
 Where is the mortar going to hit?
 I just turned it off.”